Where Can I?

 - Portland is proud of its Irish heritage.
 The city boasts several Irish pubs.
 And if you’re in the mood for an expertly pulled pint of Guinness, Brian Boru and the Snug are two of the best places to go.
 If you’re at the latter and served by a bartender that takes no guff, that’s Michelle and she’s awesome.

 Hit Up A Brewery?
 Portland is home to several excellent, small-scale breweries, several of which have tasting rooms and tours on Fridays.
 To name a few: Allagash Brewing (short taxi ride outside the city); RIsing Tide Brewing, Maine Beer Company.
-The wonderful Oxbow Beer is a 45 minute ride outside Portland, but well-worth the trip up the coast.
+The wonderful Oxbow Beer has a blending and bottling room over on Washington Ave.
+The main Oxbow brewery is a scenic 45 minute ride outside Portland, meanwhile, but well-worth the trip up the coast.

 Find a taxi and transportation?
-Portland is a very walkable city but in the event the New England weather conspires against us—and while we wait for Uber to make its Real Portland debut—here are a few ways to get around:
+Portland is a very walkable city but in the event the New England weather conspires against us, here are a few ways to get around:

 - ASAP Taxi: (207) 791-2727